Sermon on Family Love: Love Begins at Home

 Introduction: The Love We Forget to Give

-Not your spouse on Valentine’s Day because you had to.
-Not your kids as they ran out the door to school.
+Not out of routine.
+Not in passing.
 I mean really looked them in the eyes and said, “I love you, and here’s why you matter to me.”

 Some of you are squirming right now because it’s been weeks.
 Some of you are thinking, “We don’t really do that in our family.”
-And some of you wish someone in your family would say it to you.
+And some of you wish someone would say it to you.

-Here’s what’s interesting: we’ll drive across town to serve at a soup kitchen.
-We’ll stay up late baking cookies for the church potluck.
-We’ll volunteer for VBS and show up for mission trips.
-But the people sleeping under our own roof?
+Here’s what’s interesting: we’ll go out of our way to serve others—volunteering, helping, showing up for church events.
+But the people under our own roof?
 Sometimes they get the leftovers of our love.

-Here’s our theme, and I want you to remember it: The love that changes the world begins in our homes.
+Here’s our theme: The love that changes the world begins in our homes.

-- What God’s Word actually says about family love
+- What God’s Word says about family love

-- How to love our spouses the way Christ loves the church
+- How to love our spouses like Christ loves the church

 - How to parent with both grace and truth

-- And how to make our homes places where God’s love isn’t just talked about but lived out in real, messy, everyday ways
+- How to make our homes places where love is lived, not just talked about

-Biblical family love is choosing to reflect Christ’s sacrificial love in the most ordinary and most challenging moments of daily life.
+Biblical family love is choosing, again and again, to reflect Christ’s love in ordinary, everyday life.

 Let’s turn to Ephesians 5, starting at verse 21.